 Columbus Rock Gym

 With over 50 different routes to choose from, the Columbus Rock Gym encompasses an entire climbing atmosphere that is passionate, determined and supportive!
-Climbers of all ages can climb over a padded floor with no ropes or harnesses required.
+Climbers of all ages can scale over a padded floor with no ropes or harnesses required.
 They also offer private training sessions for those who wish to learn from a professional.

 This 345-acre park is the perfect place to spend time with family and friends on a beautiful day.
 Less than ten minutes southeast of Columbus, Cera Park offers a wide range of activities including fishing, paddle boating, row boating, canoeing and more!